infinum/Android-Prince-of-Versions/README.md

 PrinceOfVersions updater = new PrinceOfVersions(context, provider, repository, setupSdkInt(20));
 ```

-Since we've added the support for minSdk values of the device you can mock them and customize them when writing tests by using the method <code>setupSdkInt(int minSdkValue)</code>.
+Since we've added the support for minSdk values of the device you can mock and customize them when writing tests by using the method <code>setupSdkInt(int minSdkValue)</code>.

 When creating a PrinceOfVersions object a few things need to be kept in mind.